ShiosOS/supercut/README.md

 architecture rules, and quality bar specified up front and enforced by review, plus recon runs against the live APIs before the pipeline was written.

-Built for the NewForm take-home.
-Depth lives in [docs/architecture.md](docs/architecture.md) (what and where) and [docs/decisions.md](docs/decisions.md) (why)
+[docs/architecture.md](docs/architecture.md) (what and where) and [docs/decisions.md](docs/decisions.md) (why)